 If you’re hosting with this service, then, forget all the other tips, simply because you will get a fully optimized hosting that takes care of the speed and the security.

-There is no optimization if you have a theme that loads slowly for many reasons, including, the poor coding, the framework itself, and many other factors.
+There is no optimization if you have a theme that loads slowly for many reasons, including poor coding, the framework itself, and many other factors.
 I always recommend one of these premium WordPress theme sellers, for their superior quality and secure code.

 Those themes are built with the latest search engine recommendations, especially, from Google.
 The Schema markup is a new service, used by search engines to understand the content.

 I recommend MaxCDN for their awesome services and fast servers that make any site loads lightning fast.
-By the way, popular companies and website like, Nissan and Pinterest, are using this service and that’s a proof or trust and professionalism.
+By the way, popular companies and websites like, Nissan and Pinterest, are using this service and that’s proof of trust and professionalism.

 This is only needed when you’re not using WP Engine because they have a custom and advanced caching system.
 That’s why they’ve disabled all the other caching systems, they have the best of the best.